Hair Love's Oscars Nom Is A Sliver Of Hope Amid Diversity Backlash

-Yesterday afternoon, the Academy of Motion Picture Arts and Sciences revealed its shortlist for the 92nd annual Oscars, with John Cho and Issa Rae appearing on live stream to announce the nominees in 24 categories.
-The backlash to the lack of representation was swift, and the snubs considerable: Of the 20 nominees for acting, only one was clack; Jennifer Lopez's anticipated nod for her role in Hustlers was nowhere to be found, and zero women were named in the directing category for the second year in a row.
+This morning, the Academy of Motion Picture Arts and Sciences revealed its shortlist for the 92nd annual Oscars, with John Cho and Issa Rae appearing on livestream to announce the nominees in 24 categories.
+The backlash to the lack of representation was swift, and the snubs considerable: Of the 20 nominees for acting, only one was Black; Jennifer Lopez's anticipated nod for her role in Hustlers was nowhere to be found; and zero women were named in the directing category for the second year in a row.

 Thousands of disappointed moviegoers have taken to social media to express their frustrations in the hours since — and rightfully so.
 But there is one small-but-mighty victory that stands as a beacon of light amid so much controversy: the nomination of Hair Love for Best Animated Short Film.